Puppy Mill Free Reno/Sparks/Washoe!

 Adoptable pets from the Nevada Humane Society and many other agencies (see Cruelty-Free

 ) are put through rigorous veterinary health procedures.
-Adoptions cost anywhere from 1
+Adoptions cost anywhere from $45 to $100 and include all necessary shots, medical examination and spay/neuter if needed.

-Puppy Mill Free Reno mascot, Brooks, visiting his veterinarian 5 years after being adopted from the Humane Society.
+Puppy Mill Free Reno/Sparks/Washoe mascot, Brooks, visiting his veterinarian 5 years after being adopted for $45 from the Nevada Humane Society.

 "One of the healthiest dogs we see!"